essex-lab/ProtoMS/doc/.man/_build/html/_sources/tools.txt

 Currently, dummy atoms are not supported in the solute at :math:`\lambda=0.0`.
 Therefore, this solute needs to be the larger one.

-The tool will write two ProtoMS template files, one for the electrostatic perturbation and one for the van der Waals perturbation.
-These template files will end in ``_ele.tem`` and ``_vdw.tem`` respectively.
+The tool will write two ProtoMS template files, one for the electrostatic perturbation, one for the van der Waals perturbation and one for the combined perturbation.
+These template files will end in ``_ele.tem``, ``_vdw.tem``, ``_comb.tem`` respectively.

 A summary of the charges and van der Waals parameters in the four states will be printed to the screen.
 This information should be checked carefully.